A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Governing equations in equation-free framework

-The development of the Cartesian coordinate system extends to a generalized curvilinear coordinate framework, facilitating computations based on the physical and geometrical aspects of the problem.
-This involves a transformation at the microscopic level between the whole physical and computational domains.
-While the mesh may exhibit non-uniform grids and/or non-rectangular physical domains, it is represented as rectangular and uniform within the computational domain.
-The simulation operates within this computational domain, formulating and solving the governing computational problem to perform the desired computations.
+The development of a Cartesian coordinate system to a generalised orthogonal curvilinear coordinate system that facilitates computations based on the physical and geometrical aspects of the problem.
+This involves a transformation at the microscopic level from a complex physical domain to a rectangular computational domain with a uniform mesh.
+Thus, the simulation of the problem is performed on this computational domain.

 Let the transformation be